-California's ISO would likely be lower than those of establishing a Nevada-only market.
-Timing for transitioning Nevada to CAISO would depend on how quickly governance decisions were determined, in addition to the time required for FERC approval and time to transition operations and technology.
+&lt;sup>45 Public Utilities Commission of Nevada, Energy Choice Initiative Final Report, Investigatory Docket No. 17-10001 at appendix 2469 (April 2018) (California ISO provided the following estimates: an initial \$250,000 to fund a study Nevada how quickly governance decisions were determined, in addition to the time required for FERC approval and time to transition operations and technology.
 In joining CAISO, data was provided that established an estimated timeline of two years for initial integration and up to another year and a half for system simulation.
-The primary disadvantages of joining CAISO were identified as issues surrounding governance and ensuring Nevada had an opportunity to advocate for its own interests.
+He primary disadvantages of joining CAISO were identified as issues surrounding governance and ensuring Nevada had an opportunity to advocate for its own interests.
 Currently, CAISO is governed by a Board selected by California's Governor and confirmed by its Legislature.
 During discussions, CAISO stated its willingness to support Nevada's decision to join; however, any decision of adding Nevada to the market would require action by the California Legislature.
 Thus, in determining its final recommendation on Wholesale Markets, the Open Market TWG set forth recommendations that focused on the successful implementation of a restructured energy market by way of joining or contracting with an existing ISO within close proximity and also that Nevada should retain the ability to control during the process, despite working with an outside entity.